 A: No, staff cannot bill travel time when driving from school site to another school site.
+Staff can bill for travel time from the office to the PS's home.

 BQ20: I was confused about the guidance on use of R codes and if they are billable, specifically, R45.89 Emotional dysregulation.
 Is this a billable code?